jylhakos/InternetOfThings/JWT/README.md

 Claims are used to provide authentication to the party receiving the token.

-Create an unsigned token from the claims and sign the token using a secret or private key.
+Create an unsigned token from the claims and sign the token using the secret or a private key.

 ```